1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Do not work on the same file with multiple people (unless you are working online on a Word, Excel, or PowerPoint document).

-- Synchronize your modifications offline before modifying the same files online.
+- Synchronize your offline modifications before modifying the same files online.

 If necessary, to manually resolve certain synchronization conflicts that have not been resolved automatically:

-- Open the two files.
+- Open both files.

 - Compare the differences.

-conflicted copy
+conflicted copy):

-in its name) is not synchronized.
+Don't see the conflict files on all your devices?
+That's normal; the conflict file (the one with the exclamation mark and the note conflicted copy in its name) is not synchronized.
 The idea is that you, the author of the changes, are the best person to resolve the conflict.